 SEC.
-4.03 EXPERIENCE AND QUALIFICATIONS
+4.04 EXPERIENCE AND QUALIFICATIONS (SUBMITTAL FORM B)

-Offerors must provide an organizational chart specific to the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.
+Offerors must provide detail on the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.

-Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract and provide the following information about each person listed:
+Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract along with their titles and location(s) where work will be performed.

-- title,

-- resume,

-- location(s) where work will be performed,

-Offerors must provide reference names and phone numbers for similar projects the offeror's firm has completed.
+Offerors must also provide reference names and phone numbers for similar projects the offeror's firm has completed.